MG Software.

 Strapi vs Directus (2026): Which Headless CMS Wins?

 We've deployed both for clients.
-Compare Strapi v5 and Directus on database flexibility, API design, self-hosting, and pricing — with our honest verdict.
+Compare Strapi v5 and Directus on database flexibility, API design, self-hosting, and pricing, including our honest verdict.

 Payload CMS 3 vs Sanity: Self-Hosted Next.js CMS or Hosted Content Lake?